sozialhelden/accessibility-cloud/docs/json-api.md

 #### Embedding related documents

-You can embed related documents like in the `place-infos` endpoint.
+You can embed related documents like in the `place-infos`, `equipment-infos` and `disruptions` endpoints.

-For example, the response will include associated place and facility/equipment infos after adding the `includeRelated=placeInfo,equipmentInfo` parameter.

 If given, the `includeRelated` parameter has to be a comma-separated list of relation names.
 Allowed relation names for places are: